marsonwork/Black-Box/How-to-Start-Black-Box.md

 ## Black Box assembly and setup guide

+Note: This document is still in development and I am replicating setup for black box to write each and every step, currently due to undervoltage issue, I have not completed it, will be finishing it soon once new stock of battery arrives.

 ## Components required:

 1. Raspberry Pi 4B (I will be using 8GB RAM version)